 Latin is also the source of much modern English.
 We know that over 60% of English vocabulary is made up of Greek and Latin words.
 By studying Latin, students will gain an expanded vocabulary and an understanding of word formation that can help them with technical and scientific terminology.
 This is because Latin provides the root words for most of the modern sciences, law, government, logic, and theology.
 Latin terminology is still used extensively by biologists, paleontologists, zoologists, paleoanthropologists, and other scientists to name species and specimens, and also by doctors and lawyers.
 This knowledge is particularly useful for students planning to enter these fields.

-Latin is an inflected language with a very different sentence structure to English.
-For these reason it is an excellent introduction to how languages work.
-Latin students have a huge advantage in learning other inflected languages, such as Russian or German.
+Latin is an Indo-European language.
+It is an is an inflected language with a very different sentence structure to English.
+In English, meaning is based on word-order, but in Latin the word endings govern meaning.
+For this reason, it is an excellent introduction to how languages work, and Latin students have a huge advantage in learning other inflected languages, such as Russian or German.

 For more information please contact the Latin coordinator at firstname.lastname@example.org